skjerns/NT1-HRV/artefact_viewer_instructions.md

 This .mat file needs to be called %EDFFILE%_hrv.mat

 You can start the viewer with the command `python artefact_viewer.py` or  on Windows withthe batch file `start_viewer.bat`.
+Alternatively you can also click directly on the EDF files saved at `c:/nt1-hrv/control` and `c:/nt1-hrv/NT1` The viewer will then automatically ask you which file you want to choose or load the selected one.
-The viewer will then automatically ask you which file you want to choose and will automatically infer the .mat filename, else ask you to provide one.
+It will automatically infer the .mat filename, else ask you to provide one.

 Otherwise the viewer can also be started with parameters